Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Problem Setting

 Fig. \ref{SINR heat map}(b) is the heat map that shows the SINR at each coordinate when two base stations with Gaussian patterns are placed 1 km apart, with mobile phones uniformly distributed every meter.
-All mobile phones at each position connect to the base station that provides the higher SINR.
+All mobile phones at each position connect to the base station that provides the highest SINR.
 The half-power beam width is 30 degrees, the maximum gain is 0 dB, and the side lobe level is -15 dB.
 The figure shows that in the Gaussian pattern, radio waves are emitted with directivity toward several directions from the base station, and mobile phones can obtain a high SINR by connecting to the base station whose beam is directed toward them, rather than simply connecting to the nearest base station.
+The beam direction at the actual base station is determined to maximize the SINR in the area, taking into account the beam direction of neighbors.
+When a new base station is deployed, the existing stations keep its fixed beams while the new one aligns its beams to maximize aggregate SINR.

 In connection pattern optimization, we aim to maximize the SINR received by each mobile phone within the area.
 However, since connection limits exist on the base stations, not all mobile phones can connect to the base station that provides the highest SINR.
 Therefore, this capacity constraint must be included in the formulation.
 The next chapter introduces two QUBO formulations for connection pattern optimization.
 The first is a naive formulation commonly used for considering pattern-matching.
 The second applies the QUBO formulation proposed in the previous study\cite{ohzeki2023evacuation}, which reduces the number of qubits required by focusing on the top two best connections for each mobile phone.